yoonthegoon/collatz/README.md

 - Uses atomic operations for thread-safe bit manipulation

 ### Dependencies
-- `rayon`: Parallel processing library
-- `num-format`: Number formatting for readable output
+- None!
+This implementation uses only Rust standard library

 ## Why This Matters